s0nderlabs/pragma./README.md

 Pragma turns short natural-language requests into guarded swaps on the Monad testnet.
 Horizon 1 (H1) focuses on **safe, delegated swaps** using MetaMask's Delegation Toolkit (DTK) and HybridDelegator (ERC-4337) smart accounts.

+> 🌐 **100% Client-Side**: Pragma runs entirely in your browser/terminal.
+No backend server stores your data or keys.
+Session keys live in localStorage (web) or ~/.pragma (CLI).
+All operations are direct: Browser → Monorail API (quotes) → HyperRPC (simulation) → Monad RPC (execution).

 ```mermaid
 flowchart LR
   A["Intention<br/>Swap 0.5 MON to USDC"] --> B["Intent Engine<br/>canonical intent"]